ptelad/react-native-iphone-x-helper/README.md

 # react-native-iphone-x-helper
-A library to help you design your react-native app for the iPhone X
+A library to help you design your react-native app for the iPhone X, XS, XS Max & XR

 ## Installing ##
 `npm i react-native-iphone-x-helper --save`